Please select category from the dropdown list below.

 The most recent estimates of life expectancy at birth for Indigenous people in WA – 65.0 years for males and 70.4 years for females in 2005-2007 – are higher than previous estimates, but, as the ABS warns, the apparent improvements are likely to be due largely to revised statistical methods .

-Indigenous infant mortality rates for WA, SA and the NT declined significantly over the 16-year period 1991-2006 .
-The Indigenous rate declined by 47% over that period, slightly more than the 34% decline of the rate for non-Indigenous people.
-The Indigenous:non-Indigenous rate ratio declined from 4.3 to 3.2 , with more recent estimates for the period 2007-2009 in WA reporting an Indigenous:non-Indigenous rate ratio of 2.6 .
+Indigenous infant mortality rates for WA declined significantly over the 20-year period 1991-2010 .
+The Indigenous rate declined by 62% over that period, slightly more than the 46% decline of the rate for other people in WA.
+The gap between Indigenous and other Australians closed significantly (67%).

-The declines in infant mortality rates have occurred despite the lack of real changes in the birthweights of babies born to Indigenous mothers – the mean weights of babies born to Indigenous mothers are still around 240 grams less than the weights of those born to non-Indigenous mothers in WA .
-Importantly, the proportions of low birthweight (less than 2,500 grams) babies born to Indigenous mothers increased by 16% over the 15-year period and are still around twice those of babies born to other mothers .
+The declines in infant mortality rates have occurred despite the lack of real changes in the birthweights of babies born to Indigenous mothers – the mean weights of babies born to Indigenous mothers were still 214 grams less than the weights of those born to non-Indigenous mothers in WA in 2010 .
+Babies born to Indigenous women in WA in were more than twice more likely to be of LBW than were those born to all women in WA.
+There was no significant change to the proportions of LBW babies born to Indigenous mothers during the period 2001 to 2009 in WA .

 In terms of specific health conditions in WA, substantial improvements have occurred in the overall impact of many infectious diseases (including improvements due to immunisation programs):